-- •Have your power tool serviced by a qualified repair person using only identical replacement parts.
-This will ensure that the safety of the power tool is maintained. - •Never service damaged battery packs.
+- Have your power tool serviced by a qualified repair person using only identical replacement parts.
+This will ensure that the safety of the power tool is maintained. - Never service damaged battery packs.
 Service of battery packs should only be performed by the manufacturer or authorised service providers.

-SPECIFIC SAFETY RULES FOR CHAIN SAW
+SPECIFIC SAFETY RULES FOR CHAINSAWS

-General chain saw safety warnings:
+General chainsaw safety warnings:

-- •Keep all parts of the body away from the saw chain when the chain saw is operating.
-Before you start the chain saw, make sure the saw chain is not contacting anything.
-A moment of inattention while operating chain saws may cause entanglement of your clothing or body with the saw chain. - Always hold the chain saw with your right hand on the rear handle and your left hand on the front handle.
-Holding the chain saw with a reversed hand configuration increases the risk of personal injury and should never be done. - Hold the chain saw by insulated gripping surfaces only, because the saw chain may contact hidden wiring.
-Saw chains contacting a "live" wire may make exposed metal parts of the chain saw "live" and could give the operator an electric shock. - •Wear safety glasses and hearing protection.
-Further protective equipment for hearing, head, hands, legs and feet is recommended.
-Adequate protective equipment will reduce personal injury from flying debris or accidental contact with the saw chain. - •Do not operate a chain saw in a tree, on a ladder, from a rooftop, or any unstable support.
-Operation of a chain saw in this manner could result in serious personal injury. - Always keep proper footing and operate the chain saw only when standing on fixed, secure and level surface.
-Slippery or unstable surfaces may cause a loss of balance or control of the chain saw. - •When cutting a limb that is under tension be alert for spring back.
-When the tension in the wood fibres is released the spring loaded limb may strike the operator and/or throw the chain saw out of control. - •Use extreme caution when cutting brush and saplings.
-The slender material may catch the saw chain and be whipped toward you or pull you off balance. - •Carry the chain saw by the front handle with the chain saw switched off and away from your body.
-When transporting or storing the chain saw always fit the guide bar cover.
-Proper handling of the chain saw will reduce the likelihood of accidental contact with the moving saw chain.
+- Keep all parts of the body away from the saw chain when the chainsaw is operating.
+Before you start the chainsaw, make sure the saw chain is not contacting anything.
+A moment of inattention while operating chainsaws may cause entanglement of your clothing or body with the saw chain. - Always hold the chainsaw with your right hand on the rear handle and your left hand on the front handle.
+Holding the chainsaw with a reversed hand configuration increases the risk of personal injury and should never be done. - Hold the chainsaw by insulated gripping surfaces only, because the saw chain may contact hidden wiring or its own cord.
+Saw chains contacting a "live" wire may make exposed metal parts of the chainsaw "livé" and could give the operator an electric shock. - Wear eye protection.
+Further protective equipment for hearing head, hands, legs, and feet is recommended.
+Adequate protective clothing will reduce personal injury by flying debris or accidental contact with the saw chain. - Do not operate a chainsaw on a ladder, from a rooftop, or any unstable support.
+Operation of a chainsaw in this manner could result in serious personal injury. - Always keep proper footing and operate the chainsaw only when standing on fixed, secure and level surface.
+Slippery or unstable surfaces may cause a loss of balance or control of the chainsaw. - When cutting a limb that is under tension be alert for spring back.
+When the tension in the wood fibres is released the spring loaded limb may strike the operator and/or throw the chainsaw out of control. - Use extreme caution when cutting brush and saplings.
+The slender material may catch the saw chain and be whipped toward you or pull you off balance. - Carry the chainsaw by the front handle with the chainsaw switched off and away from your body.
+When transporting or storing the chainsaw always fit the guide bar cover.
+Proper handling of the chainsaw will reduce the likelihood of accidental contact with the moving saw chain.

-- •Follow instructions for lubricating, chain tensioning and changing the bar and chain.
-Improperly tensioned or lubricated chain may either break or increase the chance for kickback. - •Cut wood only.
-Do not use chain saw for purposes not intended.
-For example: do not use chain saw for cutting metal, plastic, masonry or non-wood building materials.
-Use of the chain saw for operations different than intended could result in a hazardous situation. - •Do not attempt to fell a tree until you have an understanding of the risks and how to avoid them.
-Serious injury could occur to the operator or bystanders while felling a tree.
+Follow instructions for lubricating, čhain tensioning and changing the bar and chain.
+Improperly tensioned or lubricated chain may either break or increase the chance for kickback.

+Cut wood only.
+Do not use chainsaw for purposes not intended.
+For example: do not use chainsaw for cutting metal, plastic, masonry or non-wood building materials.
+Use of the chainsaw for operations different than intended could result in a hazardous situation.